Accelerating Feedforward Computation via Parallel Nonlinear Equation Solving: Introduction

 \section{Introduction}

-Feedforward computations and data processing pipelines are ubiquitous in machine learning.
+With sufficient parallel computing resources, we can certainly accelerate any algorithm with a parallelizable component.
+However, many machine learning algorithms heavily rely on a seemlingly non-parallelizable part---feedforward computation.
 To evaluate the output of a neural network, layers are computed one after the other in a feedforward fashion.
 To sample text from an autoregressive model, words are generated in sequence one by one.
-Because of their inherently sequential nature, feedforward computations are difficult to execute in parallel --- how can one output a label before any intermediate features are extracted, or generate the last word in a sentence before having seen the initial part?
+Because of the inherently sequential nature, it is difficult to directly perform feedforward computation in parallel--- how can one output a label before any intermediate features are extracted, or generate the last word in a sentence before having seen the initial part?

-At first sight, the idea of executing in parallel the various steps that comprise a feedforward computation seems hopeless.
+At first sight, the idea of executing in parallel the various steps that comprise a feedforward computation procedure seems hopeless.
 Indeed, the task is clearly impossible in general.
 Machine learning workloads, however, have special properties that make the idea viable in some cases.
 First, \emph{computations are numerical in nature}, and can tolerate small approximation errors.
+For example, it is acceptable if a faster method produces image samples at the cost of small imperceptible errors.
 Second, \emph{computations have been learned} from data rather than designed by hand.
-As a result, they might involve unnecessary steps, and have dependencies between the various (sequential) stages that are so weak that they can be ignored without significantly affecting the final results.
-Although we might not be able to explicitly characterize this structure, as long as it is present, we can design methods to take advantage of it.
+As a result, they might involve unnecessary steps, and have dependencies between the various (sequential) stages that are weak enough to be ignored without significantly affecting the final results.
+Although we might not be able to explicitly characterize this structure of redundant dependencies, as long as it is present, we can design methods to take advantage of it.